 - Cytoreduction or debulking surgery.
 This surgery is used to treat peritoneal mesothelioma, which affects the abdominal cavity and abdominal organs.
-The doctor removes as much of the cancer as possible from the abdominal cavity and gives the patient heated interoperative chemotherapy during the procedure.
+The doctor removes as much of the cancer as possible from the abdominal cavity and gives the patient heated intraoperative chemotherapy during the procedure.

 Surgery may also be performed in an effort to relieve painful symptoms of mesothelioma.
 This is known as palliative surgery.

 Your doctor will review any surgery options that may be right for you based on your diagnosis and general health.
-Be sure to ask about the pros and cons of surgery for mesothelioma, as well as the recovery process, so you are fully informed about what to expect.
+Be sure to ask about the pros and cons of surgery for mesothelioma, as well as the recovery process, so that you are fully informed about what to expect.

 Chemotherapy for Mesothelioma